shasuruvalli/mslearn-synapse/Instructions/Labs/08-Synapse-Link-with-Dataverse.md

 You'll need an [Azure subscription](https://azure.microsoft.com/free) in which you have administrative-level access.

+You'll need to setup or have access with appropriate permissions to a Dataverse Table which can be accomplished by using the [Create tables in Dataverse module.](https://docs.microsoft.com/en-us/learn/modules/get-started-with-powerapps-common-data-service/)

 ## Provision Azure resources

 In this exercise, you'll synchronize data from an Azure SQL Database resource to an Azure Synapse Analytics workspace.
 You'll start by using a script to provision these resources in your Azure subscription.